NikkelM/Notion-Steam-API-Integration/README.md

 <details>
 <summary><code>releaseDate</code></summary>

 The release date of the game.
-The database field in Notion must be of type "Date".
+The database field in Notion must be of type `Date`.

 | Type | Default value | Possible values | Required |
 |---|---|---|---|